 Compared with 2019, people reached with HIV prevention programs and services declined by 11% while young people reached with prevention services declined by 12%.
 Mothers receiving medicine to prevent transmitting HIV to their babies dropped by 4.5%.
 HIV testing dropped by 22%.

 AIDS-Fondet works in a strategic partnership with the Global Fund to increase awareness of the work the fund does globally – and the diseases it works to eradicate.

-The Danish AIDS Foundation is the lead for Scandinavian support for the Global Fund in collaboration with partners in Finland, Sweden, and Norway.
+AIDS-Fondet is the lead for advocating for Nordic support for the Global Fund in collaboration with partners in Finland, Sweden, and Norway.

-The aim is to harness political support for the Global Fund in the four countries and to ensure continued and increased funding to the Global Fund at the replenishment rounds that take place every three years.
-The next replenishment round is in 2022.
+The partnership aims at harnessing political support for the Global Fund in all four countries and to ensure continued and increased funding to the Global Fund.

 The COVID-19-pandemic has had a negative effect on the global fight against AIDS, Tuberculosis, and Malaria.
 In many developing countries, lack of access to tests and medicine due to overburdened health facilities, travel restrictions, curfews, and shrinking civic space are contributing factors, leaving the most vulnerable further behind.